Apple Spinach Salad is Quick and Easy and oh so nutritious!

 Be sure to toast your walnuts.
 The toasting process doesn't take long and really improves the flavor of any nut you use.
 Many nuts and particularly walnuts contain a lot of tannin which make them taste bitter when eaten raw.
 Toasting minimizes the bitterness.
 There are two ways to roast (or toast) nuts - on the stove top or in the oven.
 First, don't chop the walnut halves before toasting them.
 Use a large, heavy skillet (no oil) and place it over medium heat.
 Heat the walnuts for 1-2 minutes or until they turn golden brown.
 Be sure to stir constantly for even toasting as it is very easy for them to burn if not constantly attended to.
 To roast them in the oven, again do not chop them.
 Leave the halves intact.
 Use a baking sheet covered with parchment paper.
 Preheat the oven to 350°.
 Evenly distribute the nuts on the baking sheet in a single layer.
 Do not crowd the nuts together.
 Roast in two batches if you have to.
 It is important to allow enough air to circulate around them so they roast evenly.
 You want to roast them until they turn golden brown which takes about 5-10 minutes.
 Start checking them frequently at 5 minutes as they can go from nicely toasted to burnt in a minute!
 Other nuts that benefit from toasting/roasting are pistachios, pecans, and macadamias.
 In fact this salad is really yummy if you substitute pistachios for the walnuts.

 This is a great salad to go with a pork entrée, but it also pairs well with poultry and beef.
-We enjoy it anytime of the year but it is a great addition to a summer evening meal providing great flavor, texture, and a pretty side for the meal.
+We enjoy it anytime of the year but it is a great addition to a summer evening meal providing great flavor, texture, and a pretty side dish for the meal.
+For a holiday meal like Christmas or Thanksgiving, it adds great taste and visual appeal to the holiday dinner table.

 - 1 medium Macintosh Apple, cored, halved and sliced thin but skin left on